Independent Proximal Policy Optimization (IPPO)¶

 - Return type:

-Returns the attributes related to the evolvable networks in the algorithm.
-Includes attributes that are either evolvable networks or a list of evolvable networks, as well as the optimizers associated with the networks.
+Return the attributes related to the evolvable networks in the algorithm.
+Includes attributes that are either EvolvableModule or ModuleDict objects, as well as the optimizers associated with the networks.

 - Parameters: